mirror/dd-wrt/src/router/krb5/doc/basic/keytab_def.rst

 Keytabs are named using the format *type*\ ``:``\ *value*.
 Usually *type* is ``FILE`` and *value* is the absolute pathname of the file.
-Other possible values for *type* are ``SRVTAB``, which indicates a file in the deprecated Kerberos 4 srvtab format, and ``MEMORY``, which indicates a temporary keytab stored in the memory of the current process.
+The other possible value for *type* is ``MEMORY``, which indicates a temporary keytab stored in the memory of the current process.

 A keytab contains one or more entries, where each entry consists of a timestamp (indicating when the entry was written to the keytab), a